-2.3 Besides the need to guarantee the efficient functioning of the Mediterranean MOU, adequate human and financial resources need to be provided also for the above purposes in terms of availability of qualified technical officers (possibly officers of the maritime administration on temporary secondment to REMPEC) to prepare appropriate proposals and attend relevant meetings of the Mediterranean MOU, together with the necessary appropriations for travel and DSA for the said officers.
-Contracting Parties would be expected to contribute towards the required provisions.
+2.3 Besides the need to guarantee the efficient functioning of the Mediterranean MoU, adequate human and financial resources need to be provided also for the above purposes in terms of availability of qualified technical officers (possibly officers of the maritime administration on temporary secondment to REMPEC) to prepare appropriate proposals and attend relevant meetings of the Mediterranean MoU, together with the necessary appropriations for travel and DSA for the said officers.
+Contracting Parties to the Barcelona Convention would be expected to contribute towards the required provisions.

-2.4 REMPEC, in turn, has the capacity to organize relevant training activities aimed at port State control officers, in collaboration with recognized training institutions.
-To all extents and purposes, it may be assumed that individual Mediterranean coastal States rely on REMPEC to liaise with the Mediterranean MOU and with recognized training institutions in order to improve the effectiveness of the MOU itself and maintain the expected level of integrity, professionalism, expertise and transparency among port State control officers by playing an active role in the organization and running of marine environment protection related PSC training activities in the region.
+2.4 REMPEC, in turn, has the capacity to organise relevant training activities aimed at port State control officers, in collaboration with recognised training institutions.
+To all extents and purposes, it may be assumed that individual Mediterranean coastal States rely on REMPEC to liaise with the Mediterranean MoU and with recognised training institutions in order to improve the effectiveness of the MoU itself and maintain the expected level of integrity, professionalism, expertise and transparency among port State control officers by playing an active role in the organisation and running of marine environment protection related port State control (PSC) training activities in the region.

-2.5 REMPEC should explore the possibility of drawing funding for the above-mentioned training activities from the IMO Integrated Technical Co-operation Programme (ITCP) and any other available sources.
+2.5 REMPEC should explore the possibility of drawing funding for the above-mentioned training activities from the IMO's ITCP and any other available sources.

-3.1 On the basis of the guidance provided above, some examples of the national actions that Contracting Parties may take and, hence, could include in their NAPs, with a view to implementing their goals under Specific Objective 4 are enumerated in Annex II to the present document - List of Examples of National Actions.
+3.1 On the basis of the guidance provided above, some examples of the national actions that Contracting Parties to the Barcelona Convention may take and, hence, could include in their NAPs, with a view to implementing their goals under Specific Objective 4 are enumerated in Annex II to the present document.

-3.2 Contracting Parties are encouraged to consider the above-mentioned national actions and propose others that may better suit their particular circumstances or current level of implementation of the said Specific Objective.
+3.2 Contracting Parties to the Barcelona Convention are encouraged to consider the abovementioned national actions and propose others that may better suit their particular circumstances or current level of implementation of the said Specific Objective.